dillingham/nova-button/readme.md

     }
 }
 ```
-^ You don't have to check the key if you declare an event
+^ No `key` check needed if you declare an event specifically for this listener

 ```php
 Button::make('Confirm')->event('App\Events'\ConfirmClick')